5 Ways to Show Gratitude in the Workplace & the Benefits That Come From It

 Offer personal development opportunities

 In addition to expressing gratitude and saying “thank you,” offer high-performing employees personal development opportunities.
-Employees would love to work for a company where there’s an opportunity for growth, and they will work harder knowing that their efforts will be appreciated.
+Employees would love to work for a company where there’s an opportunity for growth, and they will be more motivated knowing that their efforts will be appreciated.

 Personal development opportunities include courses, networking events, conferences, offering employees special projects that can help them advance in their career, and allowing them to shadow other colleagues while doing certain duties.